 GlassesUSA Polarized Sunglasses

-Finding the best polarized sunglasses online is easy with GlassesUSA—even if you need a prescription.
-The online glasses company launched an FDA-listed app powered by patented technology that only requires a smartphone, computer screen, card for measurement (like a credit card), and current glasses.
+Finding the best polarized sunglasses online is easy with GlassesUSA—especially if you need a prescription.
+The online glasses company launched an FDA-listed app powered by patented technology that requires only a smartphone, computer screen, card for measurement (like a credit card), and current glasses.
 Once you have your prescription handy, you can upload a photo of yourself to see how your face looks in any of their polarized sunglasses options.
-They feature designer names like Karen Walker, Hugo Boss, Ray-Ban, and Oakley.
+They feature designer names like Prada, Hugo Boss, Ray-Ban, and Oakley.
 Psst, you can likely use your FSA to buy prescription polarized sunglasses.
-Check out our favorite Reader’s Digest glasses and sunglasses at GlassesUSA.

 Warby Parker Polarized Sunglasses